-The aim of the Québec Program for Mental Disorders: from Self-Care to Psychotherapy (PQPTM) is to improve access to mental health services, including psychotherapy, for the population.
+The Québec Program for Mental Disorders: from Self-Care to Psychotherapy (PQPTM) is part of a new mental health access and support program in Québec.
+It aims to improve access to mental health services, including psychotherapy, for the population.

 The PQPTM relies on a set of existing services, ranging from self-care to support and family interventions to psychotherapy.